How to make your org chart the best resource for employees

 4. Tie in employee tenure

-Including how long employees have been at the company in your org chart does more than show seniority.
-It becomes a guide for new and current employees to visualize the growth and history of the organization.
+You do more than show seniority when you include how long employees have been at the company in your org chart does more than show seniority.
+The chart becomes a guide for employees to visualize the growth and history of the organization.

 5. Integrate performance metrics